meowoodie/Unsupervised-Learning-in-Tensorflow/README.md

 It is a repository for compiling most of my deep learning implementations in Tensorflow, which includes Stacked Denoising Autoencoders, and so on.

 ### Stacked Denoising Autoencoders
 Below is a simple example for fitting a vanilla Denoising Autoencoder.
 Also the `dA` provides methods for reconstructing and calculating the hidden output (encode).
-Moreover, we use the MNIST dataset as the test set in order to compare the performance.
+Moreover, we use the MNIST dataset for the unit testing in order to compare the performance.
 ```python
 # An unittest on MNIST data for Denoising Autoencoder